EOEboh/EOEboh/README.md

-Thanks for stopping by—feel free to explore, star, or reach out! 😊
+Thanks for stopping by!
+Feel free to explore, star, or reach out! 😊